Psychosocial Energy

 The human will manifests as the root hierarchy that enables endeavour, which is the fundamental unit of functioning in psychosocial reality.

-The energy of the will (will-power) is manifested solely in Willingness-RL7, which is therefore the source of all energy and reservoir of positivity.
+It is conjectured that the energy of the will (will-power) is manifested solely in Willingness-RL7, which is therefore the source of all energy and the reservoir of positivity.
 This energy is then available to flow down into the lower levels.

 Without the initial "Yes" of willingness, a person is inert.
 Without a continuing flow of positivity from willingness, no endeavour can be sustained.
 However, willingness only represents energy as a potential.
 To be enabled for functioning, explicit purpose (i.e. values, goals) must be present.